-Standing behind the bar at Crank Arm Brewing, one of Raleigh’s much-hyped new destinations, brewer Mike Morris is talking excitedly about his latest creations, an evolving series of saisons and single-hopped pale ales.
+Standing behind the bar at Crank Arm Brewing, one of Raleigh’s top beer destinations, brewer Mike Morris talks excitedly about his latest creations, an evolving series of saisons and single-hopped pale ales.

-It’s a warm late winter afternoon, the garage at the bike-themed brewery is open, and the bright sun is glaring off the downtown towers a couple of blocks away.
+It’s a warm late-winter afternoon, the garage door at the bike-themed brewery is open and the bright sun glares off the downtown towers a couple of blocks away.

 A dozen bikes stand in the racks out front, and the tasting room is busy when a huge crash shatters the calm.
-Behind me, the two-by-fours from a human-sized Jenga block-stacking game are scattered on the floor.
+Behind me, the two-by-fours from a life-sized Jenga stacking game are scattered on the floor.

-“You haven’t even seen the start of it around here yet,” says Frank Bloom with the Downtown Raleigh Alliance, a city-booster organization.
+“You haven’t even seen the start of it around here yet,” Frank Bloom at the Downtown Raleigh Alliance told me in 2014.
 “We are not worried about our numbers because the population size means there’s plenty for everyone right now, the boomtown kind of mentality.”

-A decade in the making, the Raleigh beer scene is not only expanding with the bricks and mortar of new breweries and bottle shops, but also with a growing appreciation among drinkers for the craft.
+A decade in the making, the Raleigh beer scene is not only expanding with the bricks and mortar of new breweries and bottle shops, but also with a growing appreciation among drinkers.

 The growth is amazing to watch.
-But it’s difficult to keep pace with each new offering and with the ever-changing tap lists at local bars showcasing North Carolina breweries and exports from the strongholds in Colorado and California.
+But it’s difficult to keep pace with each new offering and the ever-changing tap lists at local bars, showcasing local breweries and the strongholds in Colorado and California.

-The more the scene grows, the more I get asked this question: Who’s the best?
-What is the must-visit brewery, beer bar and bottle shop?
+The more the scene prospers, the more people ask: Who’s the best?
+What’s the must-visit brewery, beer bar and bottle shop?

-The beer explosion in Raleigh is most visible downtown.
-It’s now possible to hit four breweries, three bottle shops and five great craft beer bars in a walking loop from downtown.
+Start downtown, where the beer explosion in Raleigh is most visible.
+It’s now possible to hit five breweries, five bottle shops and five great beer bars in a walking loop from downtown.

-The route, clockwise westward from city center, is not marketed in any major way, and it’s not particularly scenic at many points.
-I’m probably the first to try it.
+The route, clockwise westward from city center, is not marketed in any major way, and it’s a good walk at many points.
+When I did it in 2014, I was probably the first.

-I drew the tour on a piece of paper while gorging on short rib milk gravy on buttermilk cheese biscuits at Joule Coffee (223 S. Wilmington St.), the city’s newest brunch hot spot downtown.
+I drew the tour on a piece of paper while gorging on short rib milk gravy on buttermilk cheese biscuits at Joule Coffee (223 S. Wilmington St.), the city’s hip brunch hot spot.

-The diagram looks like a crude L-shaped treasure map with breweries marked as X’s, bottle shops and bars appearing as black dots and distances calculated with an assist from my smartphone.
-Each stop is roughly a half mile apart.
+The diagram looks like a crude L-shaped treasure map with breweries marked as X’s, bottle shops and bars appearing as black dots and distances calculated with a smartphone.
+Each stop is roughly a half-mile apart.

-The tour starts with that bang at Crank Arm (319 W. Davie St.).
+The tour starts with a bang at Crank Arm (319 W. Davie St.).

 The taproom is cavernous, with the shiny brewing tanks in the back corner, but the crowd on this sunny day gravitates toward the porch with its big picnic table and view of downtown.